 Posted on Wednesday, 9th March 2011

 The most excited I’ve ever been about getting a restaurant reservation was when the people at El Bulli emailed me to say that I had secured a table.
-The excitement of getting a reservation at Heston Blumenthal’s new restaurant Dinner at the Mandarin Oriental came close, except this time I managed to control my screams of euphoria.
+The excitement of getting a reservation at Dinner by Heston Blumenthal at the Mandarin Oriental came close, except this time I managed to control my screams of euphoria.
 The restaurant receives about 6,000 phone calls a day and is now booked out until the end of June.
-The arrival of Dinner was highly anticipated and it has to be the hottest opening of 2011.
+The arrival of Dinner by Heston Blumenthal was highly anticipated and it has to be the hottest opening of 2011.
 It is so hot that reservations are being traded on ebay.

 An Adam Tihany design, the restaurant is beautiful with dark wood panelling and leather furnishings.
 The previous occupant of this space was Foliage, which Tihany also designed.
 It’s airy and light, and the high ceilings give it an incredibly spacious feel.
 It’s also elegant but relaxed, and there’s a touch of mischievousness and fun to the room with the use of some cheeky jelly-mould lights.
 The kitchen is an open one providing diners with a look-in, but that’s if you don’t find yourself getting distracted by the fabulous views of Hyde Park.